pytorch/torchtune/README.md

 ## Llama3

-torchtune supports fine-tuning for the Llama3 8B and 70B Instruct models.
-We currently support LoRA, QLoRA and Full-finetune on a single GPU as well as LoRA and Full fine-tune on multiple devices for the 8B model, and LoRA on multiple devices for the 70B model.
+torchtune supports fine-tuning for the Llama3 8B and 70B size models.
+We currently support LoRA, QLoRA and full fine-tune on a single GPU as well as LoRA and full fine-tune on multiple devices for the 8B model, and LoRA on multiple devices for the 70B model.
 For all the details, take a look at our [tutorial](https://pytorch.org/torchtune/stable/tutorials/llama3.html).

 **Note**: our Llama3 LoRA and QLoRA configs default to the instruct fine-tuned models.
 This is because not all special token embeddings are initialized in the base 8B and 70B models.